 Stones River, Tennessee, was the site of one of the most decisive and deadly battles of the Civil War.
-Here, on New Year’s Eve 1862, the Union armies under Major General William Rosecrans avenged their defeat two weeks earlier at Fredericksburg.
+Here, on New Year’s Eve 1862, the Union Army of the Cumberland gained strategic and permanent control of Middle Tennesse, just two weeks after suffering a crushing defeat by Confederate troops to the east at Fredericksburg.

 Today, you can ponder Civil War military strategy as you stroll the rolling green hills and cedar glades of Stones River National Battlefield.
 Seven miles of trails wind through the park.
 See the earthen boundaries of Fortress Rosecrans, built to protect Union storehouses.
 Wander between the graves of the Stones River National Cemetery, final resting place of more than 7,100 Union soldiers, veterans, and family.